MathiasStadler/ocr_scan_png_to_txt_cli/README.md

-# ocr scan from png file to txt file on/of cli
+# ocr scan from png file to txt on/off/via cli

 > s.
 FROM_HERE.md first please
 > [convert jpeg to png see here my other github project](https://github.com/MathiasStadler/convert_gif_to_png.git)